ava-labs/avalanchego/CONTRIBUTING.md

 ### Continuous Integration (CI)

-Generally, pull requests will not be approved or merged unless they pass CI.
+- Pull requests will generally not be approved or merged unless they pass CI.

 ## Other